 Samu the Snail starts on 49 and slides another 8 spaces.
 Where does he end up?

 Harley the Hedgehog starts at number 87 and wanders on another 8.
 What number does he end up on?

-- Send those students who have got the idea, off with copymaster 1.
+- Send those students who have got the idea, off with Copymaster 1.
 Give students the option of remaining on the mat with you to go over some more problems.

 Session 2 – Marble Collections

-Over the next three days the aim is to slowly remove the number lines and bead strings and encourage students to imagine what would happen on the bead string or bead frame.
+Over the next three days the aim is to slowly remove the number lines and bead strings and encourage students to visualise what would happen on the bead string or bead frame.
 This is called imaging.